 Harry Potter-inspired look by Verena Hipp

-“We had just 20 hours, including the learning time with VStitcher, to complete this project, and as soon as I started working the software, I fell in love with its logical and user-friendly features, especially the unlimited access to the cloud library, the animations, as well as the avatars, ” says Mark Zenzinger, Master’s Program student and Freelance Embroider, who created the minimal function fashion set.
+“We had just 20 hours, including the learning time with VStitcher, to complete this project, and as soon as I started working the 3D fashion design software, I fell in love with its logical and user-friendly features, especially the unlimited access to the cloud library, the animations, as well as the avatars, ” says Mark Zenzinger, Master’s Program student and Freelance Embroider, who created the minimal function fashion set.

 Petra Wagner, Head of Urban Planning, City of Mannheim, who recently stepped into the apparel world noted that “when the pandemic hit and lockdowns kicked in, I made the most of the situation as an opportunity to start studying again in a topic that interests me.
 I am a seamstress by hobby, and the Browzwear VStitcher course in the Master’s Program was a great chance for me to discover the world of digital apparel and help me advance my digital skills.”